Welcome to the Sunday Interview and the theme is The Ultimate Bucket List.

 In my defence, all I can add is this…

 Hey, you read my stuff.
 You should have known I’d be controversial.

 About Paul Andruss

 Paul Andruss is a writer whose primary focus is to take a subject, research every element thoroughly and then bring the pieces back together in a unique and thought provoking way.
 His desire to understand the origins of man, history, religion, politics and the minds of legends who rocked the world is inspiring.
 He does not hesitate to question, refute or make you rethink your own belief system and his work is always interesting and entertaining.
 Whilst is reluctant to talk about his own achievements he offers a warm and generous support and friendship to those he comes into contact with.

+Paul is a modest but very talented author and he has two books currently available.
 Thomas the Rhymer – a magical fantasy for ages 11 to adult about a boy attempting to save fairy Thomas the Rhymer, while trying to rescue his brother from a selfish fairy queen.